garuda-linux/pkgbuilds/README.md

 Once any of those combinations gets detected, the deployment starts after `shfmt` and `shellcheck` checks completed successfully.

 Logs of past deployments may be inspected via the [Pipelines](https://gitlab.com/garuda-linux/pkgbuilds/-/pipelines) section.

+## Development setup

+This repository features a NixOS flake, which may be used to set up the needed things like pre-commit hooks and checks automatically via [direnv](https://direnv.net/).
+Needed are `nix` (the package manager) and [direnv](https://direnv.net/), after that the environment may be entered by running `direnv allow`.